m3kan1cal/serverless-awsapi/README.md

 If all our tests are passing now, then we have a working microservice with an interface via API Gateway.
 Now you can deploy to our `test` and `prod` stages to simulate what it would be like in a production environment.

-From here, you can choose your own adventure: 1) maybe customize the data model or data store, 2) explore what it would take to add a Lambda authorizer to secure our endpoints, 3) start exploring Lambda event triggers to build a state machine, or 4) create another business-capable service that can work with our note-taking service to round out a more complete app.
+From here, you can choose your own adventure: 1) play around with the API with `curl` or Postman, 2) maybe customize the data model or data store, 3) explore what it would take to add a Lambda authorizer to secure our endpoints, 4) start exploring Lambda event triggers to build a state machine, or 5) create another business-capable service that can work with our note-taking service to round out a more complete app.

 This is the end of the [TLDR;](#tldr-aka-quickstart;) walkthrough.
 It's all details from here on out.

 ## Deploying to AWS

-In order to deploy the endpoint, creating a CloudFormation stack in the process, simply run:
+In order to deploy the endpoint, creating a CloudFormation stack in the process, simply run the below commands, where YOUR_PROFILE is the profile to use in your AWS CLI configured credentials file and YOUR_STAGE is the stage in API Gateway that you're deploying to.

 ```bash
 sls deploy -v --aws-profile YOUR_PROFILE --stage YOUR_STAGE